Sam Clay

-Samuel Thomas Hunter Clay (born June 21, 1993) is an American professional baseball pitcher in the Arizona Diamondbacks organization.
-He made his MLB debut with the Washington Nationals in 2021 and has also played for the New York Mets.
+Samuel Thomas Hunter Clay (born June 21, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals and New York Mets.
+The Minnesota Twins selected Clay in the fourth round of the 2014 MLB draft.
+He made his MLB debut with the Nationals in 2021.

 Amateur career

 Clay attended Buford High School in Buford, Georgia.
 He enrolled at the Georgia Institute of Technology, where he played college baseball for the Georgia Tech Yellow Jackets.
-As a draft-eligible sophomore, the Minnesota Twins selected Clay in the fourth round of the 2014 MLB draft.

 Professional career

 Minnesota Twins

-Clay pitched in the Twins' minor league system from 2014 to 2019.
-In 2020, he was a non-roster invitee to Minnesota's 60-man player pool, working out at the alternate training site at CHS Field in St. Paul.

-The Twins never added Clay to their major league roster, and he became a minor league free agent after the 2020 season.
+As a draft-eligible sophomore, the Minnesota Twins selected Clay in the fourth round, with the 110th overall pick, of the 2014 Major League Baseball draft.
+He made his professional debut with the rookie-level Elizabethton Twins, recording a 5.59 ERA with 44 strikeouts across 19 games.
+Clay split the 2015 campaign between Elizabethton and the Single-A Cedar Rapids Kernels, accumulating a combined 1-6 record and 3.61 ERA with 73 strikeouts over 72 1/3 innings.